9 Warm Weather Hazards for Dogs—And How to Keep Your Pup Safe All Summer

 “I think people have a misconception that allergies are worse in the suburbs, but urban allergens are pretty prevalent,” Dr. Liff says.
 “And because people live in high rises where you don’t have full autonomy over your air, it can be even more problematic.”

-She also notes that, no matter where you live, wiping down dogs or bathing them post-walk can help reduce the irritant, and adding fish oil to their diet to improve their skin barrier can make them more resilient to these particular elements.
-Plus, if your dog can tolerate it, putting vaseline on their nose can help catch the allergens before they settle into the nose canal.
+She adds that, regardless of where you live, wiping down dogs or bathing them post-walk can help reduce the irritant, and adding fish oil to their diet to improve their skin barrier can make them more resilient to these particular elements.
+Another simple tip: If your dog can tolerate it, putting vaseline on their nose can help catch the allergens before they settle into the nose canal.

 And, finally, some good news: One thing you don’t have to worry about on behalf of your outdoor-loving dog?
 Poison ivy; it just doesn’t affect them like it affects humans.